andrewsunglaekim/git_workshop/readme.md

 > Commit commands must always be accompanied by a commit message.
 Generally try to write commit messages in the imperative.
 As when you check out to a commit, you are "executing" that commit message

-## Branching (5/30)
+## Branching (5/20)

 We're successfully tracking our extremely complicated project in git.
 As developers, we like to keep places in our projects that are "pristine" and protect it through code reviews.
-Every team probably practices these workflows a bit differently, but everyone uses branches in order to solve this problem.
+There isn't one git workflow that works for all teams, but all teams uses branches in order to solve this problem.

 Branches quite literally point to a commit.
-They will be a place we can track the history of our `feature` branch separate from `master`.
+They will be a place where we can track the history of our `feature` branch separate from `master`.

-Turns out we can branch locally as well.
+Branches are simple to make on a local repository.

 Creating a git branch using `git checkout -b branch-name`:

 ```bash
 $ git checkout -b feature-update-hello